carllom/sleigh-h8/readme.md

 Check half-carry in ccr macro - what if it is word (bit11) or longword (bit??) op?
 How to distinguish size of input variables?
 Or different macros for different sizes?

 carry (C) or scarry/overflow(V) uses built in functions - is OK?

+~! match 0 bits, sometimes they do matter (band, biand) - go through all instructions and fill in 0-bits~